 For undocumented immigrants, the fear of deportation can prevent them from seeking help.

 According to Hinton, organizations such as Catholic Charities, Jewish Family Services, LA RAZA and Legal Aid help asylum seekers, refugees and immigrants get health insurance and other needed services.

 "A person can dial 211 from any phone to get referrals for resources," says Hinton.
 "All these programs are anonymous and confidential, and offer comprehensive programs."

 Service providers are becoming more aware of the disparities that affect the Latino community and are working toward strategies to empower Latinos in seeking care, says Hinton.
-For example, Sharp Mesa Vista is currently developing a Spanish cognitive therapy program to provide further mental health support to the San Diego community.

 It is important to also know that resources are available for bilingual services, she says.
 "Do not let fear of what others may think prevent you or a loved one from getting better," says Hinton.
 "Help is out there."